jese11/HCP-wiki-public/PublicData/How to Create and Use Subject Keys in ConnectomeDB.md

 > [!note]
-> Warning for first-time users!Due to a known issue in ConnectomeDB, the first time that you attempt to upload a CSV file to your Subject Key, you may receive an error screen that incorrectly states that you do not have permission to continue.
+> Warning for first-time users!
+Due to a known issue in ConnectomeDB, the first time that you attempt to upload a CSV file to your Subject Key, you may receive an error screen that incorrectly states that you do not have permission to continue.
 If this happens, navigate back to the home page, log out, then log back in.
 You will be able to find your Subject Key on the dataset home page and continue the process from Step 8.